 It’s important to know that metformin isn’t broken down by the same enzyme as the drugs listed above.
 It’s unprocessed by your body and expelled in your urine.

-Researchers guessed that grapefruit juice enhanced metformin accumulation in the liver.
+The researchers in this study guessed that grapefruit juice enhanced metformin accumulation in the liver.
 This, in turn, caused the increase in lactic acid production.
 Because of this, the researchers suggested that drinking grapefruit juice may lead to an increased risk of lactic acidosis in people taking metformin.

 However, these results were observed in nondiabetic rats, not in humans with type 2 diabetes.
 To date, there hasn’t been a case study in humans that indicates that taking metformin with grapefruit juice leads to lactic acidosis.

-- diuretics, such as acetazolamide
+- carbonic anhydrase inhibitors, such as acetazolamide

 - corticosteroids, such as prednisone